 Important OCR Tips

-- Set up your On-Campus Recruitment (OCR) account before you depart or while you are abroad: Complete the OCR Orientation (in person or virtually with a quiz) and Interview Guide.
+- Set up your On-Campus Recruitment (OCR) account before you depart or while you are abroad: Review the OCR information online, then complete the OCR Orientation (online video with a quiz) and Interview Guide.

 - Set up your Handshake account.

 - More information about Handshake can be found here

 - You can also do a "Virtual Chat" with a Career Coach.
 To access virtual chat, log in to Handshake and click "Chat with a Career Coach".